MohannedA/Arduino_Kafka_Dashboard/README.md

 - Arduino: for hardware components.
 - LoRa: for networking.
 - Kafka: for stream-processing.
 - HTML, CSS, JS, and NodeJS: for web development.
+- MongoDB: for storing data.

 ### Architecture